-The top layer of skin is called the epidermis.
-It protects the underlying skin layers from the outside environment and contains cells that make keratin, a substance that waterproofs and strengthens the skin.
-The epidermis also has cells that contain melanin, the dark pigment that gives skin its color.
-Other cells in the epidermis allow us to feel the sensation of touch and provide the body with immunity against foreign invaders like germs and bacteria.
+The average adult has about 6 pounds of skin covering 18 square feet, making skin the body's largest organ.
+Let's look at how the skin is put together.
+Skin has three layers.
+The top layer is the epidermis.
+It protects the other layers from the outside environment.
+It contains cells that make keratin, which waterproofs and strengthens the skin.
+The epidermis also has cells with melanin, the dark pigment that gives skin its color.
+Other cells in the epidermis allow us to feel touch and provide immunity against invaders like bacteria and other germs.